Abstract

 Palmitoylation-defective Wnd triggers excessive stress signaling and neuronal loss

+DLK triggers neuronal stress signaling (Nakata et al., 2005; Collins et al., 2006; Karney-Grobe et al., 2018).
+A failure to suppress Wnd protein levels in Wnd-C130S::GFP may lead to excessive neuronal stress signaling.
+While the essential role of palmitoylation in DLK signaling has been demonstrated in C. elegans and cultured mammalian cells (Holland et al., 2016; Martin et al., 2019; Niu et al., 2020, 2022), its impact on the signaling capacity of Wnd remains unknown.
+In contrast to the diffuse cytoplasmic expression pattern of palmitoylation-deficient DLK proteins in worms and mammalian cells, Wnd-C130S::GFP exhibited clear somatic Golgi localization (Figure 2 – supplement 1).
+A recent study suggested that the membrane localization of DLK proteins, rather than palmitoylation itself, is crucial for DLK signaling (Tortosa et al., 2022).
+Therefore, we investigated whether Wnd-C130S::GFP retains signaling capacity.
 We expressed Wnd::GFP and Wnd-C130S::GFP in larval C4da neurons using ppk-GAL4.
 We used puc-lacZ, a transcription reporter downstream of c-Jun N-terminal Kinase (JNK) as a proxy for Wnd signaling (Martin-Blanco et al., 1998).
 Expression levels of puc-lacZ were evaluated by immunostaining and its fluorescent intensity was measured in C4da nucleus.
-The results showed robust induction of puc-lacZ by Wnd::GFP as well as by Wnd-C130S::GFP (Figure 4 – supplement 1).
+The results showed robust induction of puc-lacZ by Wnd::GFP as well as by Wnd-C130S::GFP (Figure 4 – supplement 1A).
 Additionally, the excessive axon arborization induced by Wnd signaling was also observed both in Wnd::GFP and Wnd-C130S::GFP expressing C4da neurons.
-These were dependent on Wnd kinase activity since there was no exuberant axon arborization by Wnd-KD::GFP nor by Wnd-C130S-KD::GFP – the kinase dead versions of Wnd and Wnd-C130S respectively (Figure 4 – supplement 2).
+These were dependent on Wnd kinase activity since there was no exuberant axon arborization by Wnd-KD::GFP nor by Wnd-C130S-KD::GFP – the kinase dead versions of Wnd and Wnd-C130S respectively (Figure 4 – supplement 1B).
 These strongly suggest that unlike DLK proteins in C. elegans and mammalian cells, the palmitoylation of Wnd is not essential for signaling in Drosophila.

-Wnd-C130S::GFP exhibited 7-fold increase in protein expression levels compared to Wnd::GFP (Figure 3A) while showing similar signaling capacity both in axon arborization and puc-LacZ expression.
+Wnd-C130S::GFP exhibited 7-fold increase in protein expression levels compared to Wnd::GFP (Figure 3A) while showing similar signaling capacity both in axon arborization and puc-lacZ expression.
 We wondered if excessive transgene expression levels caused signaling pathway saturation.
 Thus, we decided to reduce transgene expression levels.
 We recently have generated a plasmid system for reduced transgene expression (Singh and Kim, 2022).
 Using these plasmids, additional Wnd transgenes containing two UAS sites (2XUAS) rather than five UAS sites (5XUAS) were generated and were expressed in larval C4da neurons.
-Then, puc-LacZ expression levels were measured.
+Then, puc-lacZ expression levels were measured.
 The result showed that Wnd-C130S::GFP induced a 3.7-fold more puc-lacZ expression than Wnd::GFP when expressed under 2XUAS (Figure 4A).
 This strongly suggests that Wnd-C130S::GFP triggers stronger stress signaling because it cannot be transported towards axon terminals thus, evades protein turnover.

 To determine whether this excessive Wnd signaling from Wnd-C130S::GFP results in neuronal loss, we expressed Wnd-C130S::GFP and Wnd::GFP under GMR-GAL4, eye specific driver (Seong et al., 2001).
 Expressing Wnd transgenes with 5XUAS caused complete lethality under a standard growth condition for both Wnd::GFP and Wnd-C130S::GFP.
 Growing flies at a lower temperature partially rescued lethality - likely due to lower transgene expression levels.
 Severe eye loss phenotypes were observed from Wnd-C130S::GFP and Wnd::GFP expressing flies in this experimental condition.
-We observed, albeit to a small extent, more severe eye loss phenotypes in Wnd-C130S::GFP flies as compared to Wnd::GFP flies (Figure 4 – supplement C and D).
+We observed, albeit to a small extent, more severe eye loss phenotypes in Wnd-C130S::GFP flies as compared to Wnd::GFP flies (Figure 4 – supplement 2A and 2B).
 To substantiate our findings, we expressed Wnd-C130S::GFP and Wnd::GFP under 2XUAS using GMR-GAL4.
 Even with 2XUAS transgenes, animals expressing Wnd-C130S::GFP showed significant lethality as compared to Wnd::GFP expressing animals (Figure 4B).
 Moreover, 100% of surviving flies of Wnd-C130S::GFP exhibited rough eye and eye pigmentation loss phenotypes, which indicates loss of photoreceptors.
 On the other hand, flies expressing 2XUAS-Wnd::GFP did not show any discernable phenotypes as compared to the controls (Figure 4C).
 Wnd transgenes alone did not exhibit any defects in eye development.

 These strongly suggest that axonal anterograde transport of Wnd is essential for Wnd protein turnover and that a failure of this transport triggers excessive stress signaling.